jonathandroth/TestMechs/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# MedBounds
+# TestMechs

 <!-- badges: start -->
 <!-- badges: end -->

-The MedBounds package implements the methodology from the paper [“Testing Mechanisms”](https://www.jonathandroth.com/assets/files/TestingMechanisms_Draft.pdf) by Soonwoo Kwon and Jonathan Roth.
+The TestMechs package implements the methodology from the paper [“Testing Mechanisms”](https://www.jonathandroth.com/assets/files/TestingMechanisms_Draft.pdf) by Soonwoo Kwon and Jonathan Roth.
 The package provides tests for the